Fenerbahçe S.K. (football): 60s to 80s

+90s to 2000s

 Galatasaray and Beşiktaş dominated the Turkish League during the 1990s, combining to win nine out of ten titles.
 Fenerbahçe's only Turkish League success during the 1990s came in the 1995–96 season under the guidance of Carlos Alberto Parreira.
 In the 1996–97 UEFA Champions League season, Fenerbahçe completed the group stage with seven points and, among others, defeated Manchester United 1–0 at Old Trafford, undoing the record of the English giants being unbeaten for 40 years in their homeground.

 Fenerbahçe won the league title in 2001, denying Galatasaray a fifth consecutive title.
 It followed up the next season with a second-place behind Galatasaray with new coach Werner Lorant.
 However, the next season did not go so well as Fenerbahçe finished in sixth place.
 Despite this, that season is memorable to many Fenerbahçe fans due to a 6–0 win against arch-rivals Galatasaray at the Şükrü Saracoğlu Stadium on 6 November 2002.
 After firing Werner Lorant, the club hired another German coach, Christoph Daum.
 Daum had previously coached in Turkey, winning the league with Beşiktaş in 1994–95.
 Fenerbahçe brought in players including Pierre van Hooijdonk, Mehmet Aurélio and Fábio Luciano as a rebuilding process.
 These new players lead Fenerbahçe to its 15th title and third star (one being awarded for every five league titles won by a club).

 The next year was followed by a narrow championship over Trabzonspor, winning a then record 16 Turkish Football League championships.
 Fenerbahçe lost the title in the last week of the 2005–06 season to Galatasaray.
 Fenerbahçe needed a win, but instead drew 1–1 with Denizlispor while Galatasaray won 3–0 over Kayserispor.
 Soon after, Christoph Daum resigned as manager and was replaced by Zico on 4 July 2006.
 Zico began his reign by signing two new defenders: highly touted Uruguayan international Diego Lugano and Zico's fellow Brazilian Edu Dracena.
 Zico also signed two strikers in Serbian international Mateja Kežman and another Brazilian, Deivid.
 Fenerbahçe's 2006–07 domestic season started with a 6–0 win over relegation candidates Kayseri Erciyesspor.
 In the 32nd week of the Süper Lig, Fenerbahçe drew Trabzonspor 2–2, while Beşiktaş lost to Bursaspor 0–3, putting the former out of contention for the title.
 Fenerbahçe won its 17th Süper Lig title in 2006–07.